Recommended by:

 Can I get a no-logs VPN for free?

-Probably not.
-There is no such thing as an entirely free VPN service.
-If you don’t pay for the product, you are the product.
-Free VPNs make money by displaying many ads or collecting logs & selling them to data brokers.
+Probably not, because most free VPNs make money by displaying ads or collecting logs and selling them to data brokers.

 Are no-logs VPNs safe?

-Are no-log VPNs legal?
+Are no-logs VPNs legal?

-Yes.
-No-logs VPNs are fully legal as long as they operate from a jurisdiction that doesn’t require log collection.
+Yes, no-logs VPNs are fully legal as long as they operate from a jurisdiction that doesn’t require log collection.

 VPN deal that Rocks